nodejs/node/onboarding.md

     * Use the [Build WG repository](https://github.com/nodejs/build) to file issues for the Build WG members who maintain the CI infrastructure.

-## Landing PRs
+## Landing pull requests

 See the Collaborator Guide: [Landing pull requests][].

-Commits in one PR that belong to one logical change should be squashed.
+Commits in one pull request that belong to one logical change should be squashed.
 It is rarely the case in onboarding exercises, so this needs to be pointed out separately during the onboarding.

 <!-- TODO(joyeechueng): provide examples about "one logical change" -->

-## Exercise: Make a PR adding yourself to the README
+## Exercise: Make a pull request adding yourself to the README

 * Example:
   <https://github.com/nodejs/node/commit/b58fe52692659c0bc25ddbe6afa7f4ae2c7f14a8>